damanimehul/damanimehul.github.io/_pages/about.md

 ### Research Interests
 I am amazed by the capabilities of the human mind and aspire to develop intelligent systems with the ability to generalize, adapt and evolve in the real world.
 I see my research encompassing the domains of machine learning (with a focus on reinforcement learning), vision and robotics. **My current topics of focus are - [curriculum learning][curriculum] for reinforcement learning agents, [multi-agent traffic signal control][traffic] and [multi-agent pathfinding][mapf].**

 Previously, I used to work at the interface of aerospace engineering and robotics.
 I was fortunate to have been involved with a number of research groups at NTU to work on cutting-edge projects such as Vertical Take-off and Landing Aircrafts (VTOL), high-altitude balloons and satellite attitude control systems.
-These projects sparked my initial interest in control and played a pivotal role in evolving my research interests into their current form: **Reinforcement Learning (AI-based Control)**.
+These projects sparked my initial interest in control and played a pivotal role in evolving my research interests to their current form i.e., **Reinforcement Learning (AI-based Control)**.

 [marmot]: https://marmotlab.org